When was the first Catholic school in the US?

 In 1783 Philadelphia Catholics established the first Catholic parish school in the United States, and over the next two centuries, Catholic parochial schools would educate tens of millions of American citizens.

-When did Catholic education start?
+When did Catholic schools start in America?